-If Catholic clergy in Croatia wants to drive women away from the Church, they may have found a good way to do it.
+If the Catholic clergy in Croatia wants to drive women away from the Church, they may have found a good way to do it.

 In one of the most outrageous examples of what was said from the pulpit, Bosnian cardinal Vinko Puljić said that "only the role that God gave to women will give them their dignity back."
 He then spurned the Istanbul Convention, an international human rights agreement that conservatives manipulate into a fight against gender equality.

-So here is a question for bishops: If more than 86% of Croatians are Catholics, how come reports of domestic violence cases are so common?
+So here is a question for bishops: If more than 86% of Croatians are Catholics, how come reports of domestic violence are so common?
 Why are women still fighting for equal rights?

 And here is a question for women: when will we stop tolerating these patronizing speeches?

 Details from the story: